If Your Employer Punishes You for Doing What’s Right, You Have Options

 - Assertion of rights under wage and hour laws, including failure to pay minimum wage or overtime pay or misclassification as an independent contractor

-- Jury service requirements
+- Adverse response to jury service requirements

 - Reporting violations of state and federal laws and regulations